 Sirikari Gorge

-Known as Sirikari or Polyrrinia Gorge, this ravine is located about 6 km from Kissamos, it runs between the small village of Sirikari and the ancient settlement of Polyrrinia.
+Known as Sirikari or Polyrrinia Gorge, this ravine is about 6 km from Kissamos.
+It runs between the small village of Sirikari and the ancient settlement of Polyrrinia.

-The walk is not complex, and relatively short (about 6 km), featuring a gorgeous landscape made of chestnuts (one of the most common trees in the area) and plane trees.
+The walk is not complex and relatively short (about 6 km).
+It features a gorgeous landscape made of chestnuts (one of the most common trees in the area) and plane trees.

 Topolia Gorge